 Repair work is schedule to begin spring 2018 and be complete summer of 2018.
 Reconstruction is scheduled to begin summer of 2018 and be complete by the end of 2020.

-Once this work is done, all traffic will be shifted onto the westbound side of the roadway with one lane of traffic in both directions to accommodate reconstruction of the eastbound side.
+Edens Spur traffic is shifted onto the westbound side of the roadway with one lane of traffic in each direction to accommodate reconstruction of the eastbound side.
 Traffic is expected to stay in this configuration through the end of the year.

 Please check the Daily Construction Alert for up-to-date closure information.

 Lane closures and traffic shifts are necessary to provide a work zone for construction and safely accommodate traffic.

 Reconstruction work will require traffic to be reduced to one lane in both directions for the duration of the work.

 Pfingsten Road will be closed to traffic in 2019 for approximately four months while the existing bridge over the Edens Spur is replaced.
 A detour will be posted.

 The Waukegan Road ramps to the Edens Spur will also be closed for approximately two months during that ramp reconstruction.
 A detour will be posted.

 The Edens Spur was constructed in 1958 with two lanes in each direction between the Tri-State Tollway and the Edens Expressway.
 These roadway repairs and reconstruction are needed to extend the life of the existing roadway and provide a smooth driving surface, as well as safe and convenient travel for Tollway customers.
 This work is part of the Tollway’s 15-year, $14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.